-I had now reached the age of fourteen, ourselves to be young ladies.
-Our forms The doctrine that every man or woman were faultless, our faces beautiful, and our pets of our neighborhood.
-True, some session of so much beauty and so many The libertine would persuade himself accomplishments, and some of the older made us appear sometimes rather aristocratic and overbearing; but generally we endeavored to treat every person kindly.
+I had now reached the age of fourteen, little virtue in the world.
+Such a belief is and Ellen had seen twelve summers, exa rock upon which thousands have made ceedingly critical ages for my sex.
+We shipwreck of their characters and their had grown quite tall, and began to feel ourselves to be young ladies.
+Our forms were faultless, our faces beautiful, and our manners pleasing.
+We were in fact the pets of our neighborhood.
+True, some session of so much beauty and so many The libertine would persuade himself accomplishments, and some of the older girls thought we were quite too forward.could compare with us for personal beauty. endeavored to treat every person kindly.

 An incident occurred one day which I never shall forget.
 Myself, Ellen and Elizabeth Warner were one afternoon in uncle's pasture picking some strawberries.
-Elizaburdened with beauty.
+Elizabeth was a good, smart girl, but not overburdened with beauty.
 In fact she was rather homely both in face and form.
-She was the only daughter of a very respectahood.
-For her good character, brightness and good sense she was highly esteemed by every body:
+She was the only daughter of a very respectaand good sense she was highly esteemed by every body.